hainayanda/Draftsman/README.md

 - **previous** which will automatically get the previous view
 - **previousSafeArea** which will automatically get the previous safeAreaLayoutGuide

-It's basically the same as regular anchor, but it will automatically get the same anchor for anonymous view.
+It's the same as a regular anchor, but it will automatically get the same anchor for an anonymous view.
-If you want to explicitly get different anchor of anonymous, then you can do something like this:
+If you want to explicitly get a different anchor of anonymous, then you can do something like this:

 ```swift
 myView.drf